Andhra Chicken Roast | South Indian Chicken dry recipe

 A dry chicken dish that goes well as a side dish with hot rice and garlic pepper rasam, tomato pappu, palakura pappu, or sambar.
-If you like spicy food, this fiery dish from South India is a must-try.
+If you like spicy food, this fiery Andhra chicken roast from South India is a must-try.

 What is Andhra Chicken roast?

 Andhra Chicken roast is not any special recipe or ingredient list.
 It refers to the process of cooking.
 The unique preparation process makes it different from other chicken delicacies.

 The best part of this dish is, it is made with basic ingredients available in Indian households.
 In our house, we also call it chicken fry.